-The service is offered through Alpha Web Banking for individuals and enterprises, and gives access to copies of the statements of accounts, credit cards, business loans, and mortgage and consumer loans.
-The Issuer, in its effort to continuously improve the electronic services offered, has expanded the Alpha e-statement service to include more products and services, contributing in that means to the personal data and the environment protection.
+The Alpha e-statements service is offered through Alpha Web Banking for individuals and enterprises, and gives access to copies of the statements of accounts, credit cards, business loans, and mortgage and consumer loans.
+Towards the end of 2015 a project regarding the automated integration of approximately 250,000 active Alpha Web Banking subscribers to the Alpha e-statements service commenced, aiming at more direct and secure customer information levels and better control of operating costs, whilst actively contributing towards the Issuer's energy footprint.
+The project was completed in 2016.
+The number of paperless statement accounts by the end of 2016 were: